ardhi/bajo/tutorial/01-getting-started.md

      }
    }
    ```
+   You should notice here that in properties you can use either the full object, verbose syntax or the string-based one.
+Please visit the Dobo documentation to learn more.

 3. Create ```main/extend/dobo/fixture/address-book.json``` file.
 Fixtures allow you to quickly fill your database with predefined records.
 It's not required, but it helps a lot with prototyping.
    ```json
    [{